carlpett/salt-vault/README.md

   Grains are also available, for example like this:
   `my-policies/{grains[os]}`

+  If a template contains a grain which evaluates to a list, it will be expanded into multiple policies.
+For example, given the template `saltstack/by-role/{grains[roles]}`, and a minion having these grains:

+    grains:
+        roles:
+            - web
+            - database

+  The minion will have the policies `saltstack/by-role/web` and `saltstack/by-role/database`.

   Optional, if `policies` is not configured, `saltstack/minions` and `saltstack/{minion}` are used as defaults.